General linear models

 Posterior predictive checks

-Posterior predictive checks are a technique used in Bayesian statistics to assess the fit of a model by comparing observed data to data simulated from the posterior predictive distribution.
-The model-predicted lines should resemble the observed data line.
+Posterior predictive checks are a Bayesian technique used to assess model fit by comparing observed data to data simulated from the posterior predictive distribution (i.e., the distribution of potential unobserved values given the observed data).
+These checks help identify systematic discrepancies between the observed and simulated data, providing insight into whether the chosen model (or distributional family) is appropriate.
+Ideally, the model-predicted lines should closely match the observed data patterns.

 Code